anais-f/42_ft_transcendence/services/pong-server/app/game/gameManager.md

-> [!WARNING]
-> This information is subject to change at any time.

 ## Overview

-The game management system relies on three main data structures: `games`, `playerToActiveGame`, and `playerToPendingGame`.
-The `games` map stores all games (both active and pending), identified by a unique code in `XXXX-XXXX` format.
-Each game contains information about both players (`p1` and `p2`), the game instance, and a status indicating whether the game is pending, active, or finished.
+The game management system relies on two main data structures: `games` and `playerToGame`.
+The `games` map stores all games, identified by a unique code in `XXXX-XXXX` format.
+Each game contains information about both players (`p1` and `p2`), the game instance, a status, and a creation timestamp.
 Each player is represented by the `Iplayer` interface which combines their identifier and their WebSocket connection state (`connState`).
-The two player maps provide reverse relationships: `playerToActiveGame` tracks ongoing matches while `playerToPendingGame` handles reserved games (e.g., tournament matches).
-This separation allows a player to be in an active game while having a future game reserved.
-The typical flow starts with game creation via `requestGame()` for friendly matches or `requestPendingGame()` for tournaments, then transitions to active when both players connect.
+The `playerToGame` map provides a reverse lookup to find a player's current game.

+Games can be created in two modes:

+- **Open game**: `p2` is `undefined`, anyone with the code can join
+- **Locked game**: `p1` and `p2` are pre-assigned, only these specific players can join

 ---